nexgencodecamp/cs-webdev-lvl1/README.md

 ## Start Gulp Webserver
 From the cs-webdev-lbl directory run:
-  'gulp'
+  'gulp webserver'

-This will start a local webserver at `localhost:9000`
+This will start a local webserver at `localhost:9000` and will load the index.html page in the root folder of the project.